 What should I tell my health care provider about my workplace?

-When preparing to discuss your concerns about workplace exposures with your healthcare provider, a MotherToBaby expert, or an industrial hygienist, gathering some information ahead of time will be helpful.
+When getting ready to discuss concerns about workplace exposures with your healthcare providers, a MotherToBaby expert, or an industrial hygienist, gathering some information ahead of time will be helpful.
 Have a list of the chemicals that you work with or are around.
 Bring a copy of the product label and SDS.
 Write down how you work with the exposure of concern, the amount of time you work with it, and how you protect yourself.

 In addition, discuss what your typical day at work is like, and if you have a changing shift schedule.
 Describe duties such as heavy lifting, or if you may be around radiation or loud noises.
 Don’t forget to discuss all of your jobs if you have more than one job.
 Also think about hobbies, such as art or jewelry making, which could lead to exposure to hazards.